 There are many ways to use the released STAAR test for test prep.

-We think the best way to prepare for a big test is by incorporating the test into your everyday class routine.
+The best way to prepare for a big test is by incorporating the test into your everyday class routine.
 Don’t throw a full practice test at your students right before the big exam, and hope for the best.
 Take the time throughout the year to dig into difficult questions.
 Incorporate practice questions into bellwork and homework each day.
 Consistent practice will help your students reach their goals.

 We know getting students ready for an end-of-the-year test like STAAR is no small undertaking.
 Here are our tips to prepare students for the Texas STAAR test.